-A few months ago, I wrote a blog on The New Swear Words of Sponsorship for sponsorship seekers.
-Since then, I’ve been in a lot of meetings and training with sponsors, and realised that they have their own swear words – words that are totally counterproductive to getting good sponsorship results, but somehow continue to be in heavy rotation at sponsors around the world.
+I recently wrote a blog on The New Swear Words of Sponsorship for rightsholders.
+But rightsholders aren’t alone in this sponsorship swear-word caper.
+I’ve been in a lot of meetings and training with sponsors, with sponsor swear words fully on display – words that are totally counterproductive to getting good sponsorship results, but somehow continue to be in heavy rotation at sponsors around the world.
 So, in the interests of fairness, here they are.

 “We want to be seen to be giving back to the community.”